 - Environment – Native to the Mediterranean countries and Asia Minor, where it grows in dry, rocky soils, it has been cultivated in other warm regions of Europe and America.

-- Description – Vivacious, herbaceous plant of the Rutaceae family, growing up from 0.6 to 1 m high, with yellow-greenish flowers which gather in umbels.
-Common rue has a very peculiar intense color.
+- Description—Common rue is a Vigorous herbaceous plant of the Rutaceae family, growing from 0.6 to 1 m high.
+Its yellow-greenish flowers gather in umbels.
+Common rue has a peculiar, intense color.

 - Parts of the plant used medicinally – The flower clusters.